rotemyohanan/time-machine/Docker/Docker.md

 **Docker Engine **
 Is a small piece of software for building images and running containers.
-This is the core technology.
+This is the core technology that runs containers.

 Docker is written in Golang.